Ada-Developers-Academy/core-unit-3/algorithmic-strategies/divide-and-conquer.md

 ## Learning Goals

-By the end of this less you should be able to:
+By the end of this lesson we should be able to:

 - Explain what a divide-and-conquer solution is
 - Write some divide-and-conquer solutions

 ## Overview

 **Divide and Conquer** is an approach to problem solving that breaks down a large problem into multiple, smaller subproblems.
-We use the results of those sub-problems to solve the original problem.
+We use the results of those subproblems to solve the original problem.

 When we write a divide-and-conquer solution we normally:

 1. Break the problem into subproblems of the same type
-2. Recursively solve the subproblems
+1. Recursively solve the subproblems
-3. Combine the solved subproblems to solve the larger problem
+1. Combine the solved subproblems to solve the larger problem

 This name is sometimes also applied to algorithms that only need to solve a single, reduced subproblem without the need to combine any results.
 In this case, the distinction between a general recursive algorithm, and one that might be called "divide and conquer" is largely based on how much we are able to divide the original problem at each recursive step.